How Does Mold Spread Through The Air?

 Stopping the growth is an essential first step, but mitigating the damage caused by the mold spread is also important.

-HRS’s Phoenix and Denver-based certified technicians use professional-grade tools to clean and disinfect all areas covered by mold.
+HRS’s Denver-based certified technicians use professional-grade tools to clean and disinfect all areas covered by mold.

 Personal property that is affected but is salvageable is also cleaned and repaired.